amlane/be-boilerplate/README.md

 # <p align="center">How to Build a Node.js Server Using an SQLite Database</p>

-## Creating A Git Repo & Adding Dependencies
+## Creating a Git Repository & Adding Dependencies

 ### Create a directory for your server to live